hpe-dev-incubator/hpe-dev-portal/content/blog/use-redfish-and-ipv6-to-find-lost-servers.md

 ## Conclusion

-This article presented a method with simple PowerShell and Linux commands to find back lost servers after a move from one network to another without any configuration preparation prior to the move.
+This article presented a method with simple PowerShell and Linux commands to find lost servers after a move from one network to another without any configuration preparation prior to the move.

-As this method uses IPv6, many of its concepts have been introduced, including the its autoconfiguration process.
+As this method uses IPv6, many of its concepts have been introduced, including its autoconfiguration process.
 If you like more detail on autoconfiguration, I would suggest to read the corresponding section I wrote some time ago in the
 <a href="https://ipj.dreamhosters.com/wp-content/uploads/issues/2004/ipj07-2.pdf"
 target="_blank">Internet Protocol Journal</a>.